emmbiz/MedEye/README.md

 # How it was built
 - X-ray images belonging to persons diagnosed with Covid-19 and normal X-ray images were gotten from the same Kaggle dataset, and then separated into categories for training, testing, and validation.
 - A Keras model was developed through training with images from the training set and validation set to validate training procedure, and then tested with images from the testing set.
-- The model was exported as a TensorFlow Lite model and downloaded as a .zip file with the contents extracted and placed in the Android project’s assets directory.
+- The model was exported as a TensorFlow Lite model and downloaded as a .zip file with the contents extracted and placed in the Android project’s assets folder.
 - The Android application was developed in Kotlin making use of TensorFlow Lite libraries and other application dependencies.
 - The developed application was tested to assess the performance of the model, and an iterative model training process was conducted to improve the model performance and to validate its core functionality.
 - The final application using the best model iteration was generated as a signed .apk in order to be installed and used on an Android device